IN-CORE/incore-services/README.md

 ## Space Service
 The space service manages groups of users and control access by those groups to certain entity throughout services.

+## Project Service
+The project service manages projects that are collection of data, hazard, DFR3.